top of page

 • The real estate market as of March 2026 shows a slight seller's advantage with a median list price of $2,397,000 and homes ranging from the high $1 millions to multi-million dollar hillside estates.

 I have lived in Tarzana for over 30 years.
 My son grew up here.
 I have built my business here, raised my family here, and watched this community grow and evolve in ways that have only made me love it more.
 So when people ask me what makes Tarzana special, I do not give them a real estate pitch.
-I tell them the truth.
+I tell them what I know.

 Tarzana is the kind of place where people know each other.
 Where you cannot walk into California Pizza Kitchen without running into at least three people you know.
 Where you watch the kids you knew as toddlers grow up and start working at the local restaurants, and they are genuinely happy to see you when you walk in.
 Where neighbors call your cell phone when your five-year-old is feeding the parking meter on Ventura Boulevard, just to make sure he is okay.